EchoMAV/docs/docs/echopilot_ai.md

 ### Accessing the Jetson via the console

-These instructions assume you have a Jetson module that is already flashed.
+If you included a Jetson SOM in your purchase, it will have been flashed and tested at the factory.
 If you have a new Jetson module that is not flashed, please see [Building and Flashing a Jetson with L4T](/compile_l4t) instructions.

 !!!
 WARNING

-    Do not run the Jetson SOM without a heatsink.
+    Do not run the Jetson SOM without a heat sink.
 The module may be damaged or performance throttled.
-See [connecttech.com](http://connecttech.com) for recommended active and passive heatsinks.
+See [connecttech.com](http://connecttech.com) for recommended active and passive heat sinks and heat spreaders.

-1. Assemble the EchoPilot AI board with a Carrier Board, using 8mm standoffs between the two boards.
+1. Assemble the EchoPilot AI board with a Carrier Board, using 10mm standoffs between the two boards.
 2. If a Jetson Module is not already installed in the EchoPilot AI, install the module now.
-3. Attached a USB cable between your host computer and J7 (Console) on the Carrier Board
+3. Attached a USB cable between your host computer and J16 (Console) on the EchoPilot AI Board
 ![Console USB Connection](assets/usb-to-echopilot-carrier.png)
 4. In step 3, your host computer should have enumerated a virtual comm port.
 You will now need to find the name of the port.
 !!! info